syncfusion-content/asp.netwebforms-docs/aspnet/XlsIO/Working-with-Other-Drawing-Objects.md

 ' A new workbook is created.
 [Equivalent to creating a new workbook in MS Excel].

-'The new workbook will have 2 worksheets.
+' The new workbook will have 2 worksheets.

 Dim workbook As IWorkbook = application.Workbooks.Create(2)